Please visit our Office of Student Aid at Penn State for an overview of scholarship information and resources.

 First-year students selected to join the Schreyer Scholars Program will receive four-year renewable awards of $5,000 per academic year.
-Penn State Behrend will provide a matching $5,000 per year scholarship to first-year students joining the Schreyer Honors College.
+Penn State Behrend will provide a matching $5,000 per year in a combination of scholarships to first-year students joining the Schreyer Honors College.
 These scholarships are renewable as long as students remain in good academic standing with the Schreyer Honors College.
 Students may be considered for admission to the Schreyer Scholars Program after their first year; however, scholarships are not guaranteed.
 Students may also be selected to join the Penn State Behrend Honors Program.
-Although being a member of the Honors Program does not guarantee scholarship funds, many of the Penn State Behrend scholarships give priority to students who are members of the Schreyer Scholars or Behrend Honors programs.
+Although being a member of the Honors Program does not guarantee scholarship funds, many of the Penn State Behrend scholarships prioritize students who are members of the Schreyer Scholars or Behrend Honors programs.
 Please visit the Schreyer Honors College and Penn State Behrend Honors Program for further details.

-There are a number of scholarships offered by Penn State Behrend which give preference to students or dependents of parent(s) who work for specific companies.
-To apply, complete the online application form.
+Penn State Behrend offers several scholarships that give preference to students or dependents of parent(s) who work for specific companies.

 Veterans Benefits and Scholarships

-Veterans of the U.S. Armed Forces, as well as their dependents, may be eligible to receive one or more educational benefits from the U.S. Department of Veterans Affairs.
+Veterans of the U.S. Armed Forces and their dependents may be eligible to receive one or more educational benefits from the U.S. Department of Veterans Affairs.